 F1 considering ban on in season helmet design changes 21 September, 2013 Lewis Hamilton with his Singapore ‘edition’ helmet The days of constantly changing helmet designs in Formula 1 could be coming to an end,if the sport’s law makers have their way.
 This weekend, world champion Sebastian Vettel – who regularly changes the design of his helmet – is wearing a livery that shines like a disco ball under the Singapore lights.
 Even Lewis Hamilton, who usually fields the same Senna-like yellow helmet, is showing off a special white design this weekend.
 But the constant chopping-and-changing is set to be stopped by Formula 1’s governing body.
 Bild newspaper reports that the Formula 1 technical committee is discussing a ban, so that – as in the past – television and trackside spectators can pick out their favourite driver by reliably spotting his customary helmet design.
 Correspondents Frank Schneider and Nicola Pohl report from Singapore that the ban would allow drivers to make only one helmet colour change per season.
 “If the constantly-new helmets are banned, I think that’s good,” said triple world champion Niki Lauda, who wore an all-red helmet throughout his career.
 “Even I can hardly tell the drivers apart,” the great Austrian, now Mercedes’ team chairman, admitted.
 (GMM.)
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.